paola-md/relex-example-based/readme.md

 # RELEX
-This repository is the official implementation of the CHI 2023 Paper entitled ["RELEX: Scaling Example-Based Learning via Natural Language Processing"]
+This repository is the official implementation of RELEX.

 # Usage guide